akiriaa/Flix/README.md

 <img src="http://g.recordit.co/bZeyIuF7H1.gif" width=250><br>

 ### Notes
-No challenges encountered in this section
+No challenges encountered in this section.
+Used Spider-Man: No Way Home ID for the superhero tab.
 ---

 ## Flix Part 1